sensory check/SPD and intro prim reflex with parent and child engaging in calming activity

 What often looks like avoidance is actually overwhelm.

 Understanding this helps you pause, breathe, and approach your child with softness rather than urgency.
+First they need safety, then often a little more support to make things happen.
+The more they receive this, the less threat they perceive and greater confidence children build!

 While ATNR affects left-right coordination, STNR influences how your child moves from floor to sitting, or from sitting to standing.
 Together, ATNR and STNR affect posture, balance, focus, and even emotional regulation.